menu

 Demographics

-The population of Lake Hamilton has a very low overall level of education: only 9.96% of people over 25 hold a 4-year college degree or higher.
+The citizens of Lake Hamilton have a very low rate of college education: just 9.96% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 Lake Hamilton is an extremely ethnically-diverse town.
 The people who call Lake Hamilton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Hamilton residents report their race to be White, followed by Asian.
 Lake Hamilton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 28.02% of the town’s residents.
 Important ancestries of people in Lake Hamilton include German, English, Swedish, Scots-Irish, and Irish.